- Introduction to Graduate Interdisciplinary Studies

 - Applied Project.
 Students may focus their research project on their current place of employment, internship, or practicum.
 The applied project should be designed to benefit both the student and the employer and can be focused narrowly on a specific issue or problem relevant to the employer.
 Complete literature review and effectively designed method will support the value of the project.
 Typical length: 50 or more pages

-Upon completion of the graduate project the student must submit three bound copies to the MLS office prior to certification and awarding of the degree.
-The MLS office will forward two bound copies to the Indiana University Graduate School.
+Upon completion of the graduate project the student must submit three bound copies to the MIS office prior to certification and awarding of the degree.
+The MIS office will forward two bound copies to the Indiana University Graduate School.
 The graduate school in Bloomington must receive the bound copies before the degree can be certified and/or awarded.
 See guidelines for details regarding preparation.

 Graduation deadlines usually occur in mid-March and mid-October.
 If it is important that you formally graduate in a particular semester, you need to plan ahead to meet these deadlines by scheduling your defense so that time is still available for binding before mid-March or mid-October.